nbashir97/effectsize/README.md

 ## Contributing

 Users are actively encouraged to test and implement `effectsize` in their projects, as well as leave feedback and make contributions to the package.
-In particular, we welcome contributions relating to improving computational efficiency, adding features which are likely to be widely used, and developing the unerlying mathematical theory.
+In particular, we welcome contributions relating to improving computational efficiency, adding features which are likely to be widely used, and developing the underlying mathematical theory.
 Users can [fork the software][forking] and [create pull requests][pulling] on GitHub, or get in touch regarding any relevant developments in statistical theory.

 ## Contact